steinfletcher/redirect-monkey/README.md

 # redirect-monkey

-Container that redirects http traffic to https
+Container that redirects http traffic to https.
+Based on nginx.